-Eustace Palmer is Professor of English at Georgia College and State University, USA.
-He was born in Sierra Leone, and taught at Fourah Bay College, the University of Sierra Leone, for several years, before relocating to the United States where he became Coordinator of Africana Studies.
+Eustace Palmer is Emeritus Professor of English and erstwhile Coordinator of Africana Studies at Georgia College and State University, USA.
+He was born in Sierra Leone, and taught at Fourah Bay College, the University of Sierra Leone, for several years, before relocating to the United States.
 He is one of the pioneer critics of African literature and is regarded as one of the world’s leading authorities in that field.

 "Captivating, extremely well written and informative about various aspects of Africa."